clementvp/JCDecaux-Bikes-Map/README.md

-# Bicloo-map
+# JCDecaux Bikes-map
-This project aims to display Bicloo stations on a map, with a filterable and searchable table.
+This project aims to display JCDecaux's bikes stations with informations on a map, with a filterable and searchable table.
-This project focuses on the beautiful city of Nantes.
 The project is a Vue js App.
 It uses the JCDecaux API and the mapbox mapping solution.

+You can select any french JCDecaux contracts as city, see [here](https://developer.jcdecaux.com/#/opendata/vls?page=static)
+To choose , and diplay contract's stations informations, just set the env variable VUE_APP_JCDECAUX_CITY as the city you aim, like nantes or creteil or toulouse or lyon etc,according to the [doc](https://developer.jcdecaux.com/#/opendata/vls?page=static)

 ## Project setup
 You need to install dependencies: